St Ursula’s College is pleased to provide our Annual Report for 2021.

 Complaints or appeals may also be directed to the Principal as CEO of the College RTO via [email protected]

 St Ursula’s College is an incorporated ministry of Mercy Partners, a Public Juridic Person (PJP).
 Mercy Partners is recognised as a legal entity within the Catholic Church.
 As an incorporated ministry, St Ursula’s College continues to operate independently in the tradition of the Presentation Order.
+Visit our Community section to learn more about St Ursula’s structure and governance.

 Appropriate Use of Technology